 After each use disinfecting wipes will be used to the clean the monitor, keyboard, phone, desk, table, copier, microwave, etc. in the workroom.
+Each day the workroom will be cleaned at the end of the workday.
+There will be cleaning supplies available for staff to use in between uses if desired.

 The main bathrooms between Door 1 and Berean Preschool will only be used by Berean Preschool during Berean Preschool's operating hours.
+The main bathrooms between Door 1 and Berean Preschool are open to anyone in the building.
+Classrooms will still have their scheduled bathroom time as to limit classes crossing with one another.
 These bathrooms will be cleaned and disinfected daily by our facility team.